 Focus on the Cake

-(This blog and the Friendly Advice column are a public service by me, Kat Vellos, author of We Should Get Together: The Secret to Cultivating Better Friendships.
+(This advice column is a public service by me, Kat Vellos, author of We Should Get Together: The Secret to Cultivating Better Friendships.
 I’m a certified connection coach and have been facilitating community groups for almost twenty years.
 I regularly speak and lead workshops on the topics of adult friendship and cultivating healthy work teams.
 If you’d like to work with me, reach out on my booking contact form.
 If you have a question that you’d like answered in a future blog post or newsletter, instructions are at the bottom of this post.)

 ~ ~ ~ ~ ~ ~ ~